-Prof. Andrea R. Genazzani (University of Pisa, Italy) will serve as Chairman of the International Advisory Board.
+Prof. Andrea R. Genazzani (University of Pisa, Italy)

 The Magu district (Mwanza Region; Tanzania) has been chosen as first location to initiate an African Woman project for antenatal care, together with our local partner CROMABU, called:

 The project was launched in Magu on March 31, 2014.

 See also the following blog of interest: http://luluinmagu .com/